labsyspharm/cylinter/docs/_includes/dir.md

 .
 .
 ```
-* Additional metadata columns are permissible, but not used by the current version of the algorithm.
+* Additional metadata columns are permissible, but not used by the current version of CyLinter.